Lubavitcher Yeshiva Academy Wellness Policy

 A. Free and Reduced-priced Meals

 Schools will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals.
-Toward this end, schools may utilize electronic identification and payment systems and promote the availability of school meals to all students.

 Any child at a participating school may purchase a meal through the NSLP.
 Children from families with incomes at or below the 130% of the poverty level are eligible for free meals.
 Those between 130%-185% of the poverty level are eligible for reduced-price meals, for which students can be charged not more than $0.60.